brouberol/feedzgerald/README.md

 ## Feedzgerald

-Feedzgerald is an application used to filter RSS feeds and generate new feed files containing the filtered entries.
+Feedzgerald is an application used to curate RSS feeds and by filtering existing ones.
 For example, it can be used to expose an RSS feeds to a YouTube channel for specific topics, or by excluding topics.

 At the time of this writing, this is my personal feedzgerald configuration file: